princeraju/Sanskriti2015Website/README.md

 - JQuery
 - Jarallax

+The site is a parallax scrolling website.
+The mobile version of the site is deactivated in this version.

-The original project had PHP, MySql backend for data fetching, but later on it was removed once the event was over and site was made static.
+<h3>The original project had PHP, MySql backend for data fetching, but later on it was removed once the event was over and site was made static.</h3>